Qiskit/RFCs/0000-overhaul-qiskit-experiments.md

 Following sequence diagram proposes new workflow of QE run.
 Note that now we have four local components, `Experiment`, `Analysis`, `Executor`, and `ExperimentData`.
 The experiment data becomes a data container which also implements the interface to the experiment service (this feature can be mix-in).
-Executor has two sub-executors `JobExecutor` and `AnalysisExecutor`.
+Executor has two sub-executors `CircuitExecutor` and `AnalysisExecutor`.
-At run time, the experiment passes circuit payloads to the job executor and builds analysis task dependency with the analysis executor.
+At run time, the experiment passes circuit payloads to the circuit executor and builds analysis task dependency with the analysis executor.
 Once after circuits are set and all tasks are scheduled, the executor runs subroutines with proper concurrency management.

 <img src="./0000-overhaul-qiskit-experiments/seq_diagram_proposed.png" style="width: 7in">

-In contrast to the existing implementation, the job executor takes bare QuantumCircuit input and submit the job by itself.
+In contrast to the existing implementation, the circuit executor takes bare QuantumCircuit input and submit the job by itself.
 This design is reasonable in terms of future integration with Qiskit Runtime, which is going to be a standard execution path in IBM Quantum systems.
 The Runtime API doesn't take conventional provider Job object.
-The job executor just receives circuits to run on a backend, and returns a canonical result data.
+The circuit executor just receives circuits to run on a backend, and returns a canonical result data.
 The details of job execution is hidden, and we can easily switch to different communication model without breaking the rest of machinery.

 Returned job results (this can be composite experiment results) are added to the experiment data.